purvalpatel/opensource-Observability-tools/README.md

-Logging:
+### Logging:

 Loggin is crucial in any distributed systems, especially in kubernetes, to monitor applications behaviour, detect issues.

-Importance:
+### Importance:

-Debugging
+- Debugging

-Auditing
+- Auditing

-Performance
+- Performance

-Security
+- Security

-Tools available for logging in kubernetes:
+### Tools available for logging in kubernetes:

-EFK Stack (ElasticSearch, FluentBit, Kibana), FlentD, Logstash
+- EFK Stack (ElasticSearch, FluentBit, Kibana), FlentD, Logstash

-Promtail + Loki + Grafana
+- Promtail + Loki + Grafana

-EFK Stack:
+### EFK Stack:

 Popular logging stack used for collect, store and analyze logs in kubernetes.

-FlentBit – A lightweight log forwarder that collects logs from different sources and sends them to Elasticsearch.
+- `FlentBit` – A lightweight log forwarder that collects logs from different sources and sends them to Elasticsearch.

-Elasticsearch – Stores and index logs data for easy retrival.
+- `Elasticsearch` – Stores and index logs data for easy retrival.

-Kubana – Visualization tool that allowed users to explore and analyze the stored logs.
+- `Kibana` – Visualization tool that allowed users to explore and analyze the stored logs.

-Multi-tenancy
+Multi-tenancy <br>

-Multi-tenancy means single systems servs multiple independent users, which keeping their data logically isolated.
+- Multi-tenancy means single systems servs multiple independent users, which keeping their data logically isolated.

-Each tenant feels like they have their own instance.
+- Each tenant feels like they have their own instance.
 But in reality each tenants share the same infrastructure.